modelcreate/infoworks-ruby-scripts/README.md

 <img src="https://raw.githubusercontent.com/modelcreate/infoworks-ruby-scripts/master/imgs/DownloadZip.png" alt="placeholder" height="150" align="right"/>

-The simpliest way to get all the scripts is to download the whole collection as a zip from GitHub.
+The simplest way to get all the scripts is to download the whole collection as a zip from GitHub.

 Click `Clone or download` and then `Download Zip`.